 check out our:

-The so-called pilgrims' goodness comes into question here as they pitilessly beat the black man blamed for the fire.
+Nice.
+The so-called pilgrims' goodness pitilessly beat the black man blamed for the fire.
 They have no compassion for his suffering; his whimpers are registered only as a "row" made by "the brute."
 They treat the man like an animal, as if he will only learn his lesson from repeated beatings.